-Who receives an SER?
+Who receives a SER?

-From 2019, CDP will be providing a Supplier Engagement Rating (SER) to all companies who respond to the full version of CDP's Climate Change questionnaire, in addition to the Climate Change score.
-To be eligible companies must respond by the deadline or purchase an On-Demand Score.
+CDP provides a Supplier Engagement Rating (SER) to all companies who respond to the full version of CDP's Climate Change questionnaire, in addition to the Climate Change score.
+To be eligible companies must respond by the deadline.
 Companies who respond to the minimum version of the questionnaire are not eligible.
 CDP Supply Chain members and companies who responded to customer requests, have been receiving the SER since 2016.
-From 2019, CDP are expanding this rating to companies requested by investors only.
+Since 2019, CDP expanded this rating to included companies also requested by investors only.

-Why is CDP expanding the rating to companies only requested by investors?
+Why did CDP expand the rating to companies only requested by investors?